 Open Data – Mycroft is publishing data from users who have decided to opt-in.
 This open data set is being used to improve wakeword spotting, speech to text transcription, natural language understanding, and speech synthesis.

 Mycroft is a full feature voice platform that can be deployed anywhere, or used in conjunction with our devices.
 Our next generation hardware device, Mark II is a wireless smart speaker that plays music, set timers, can access calendar events, search for general knowledge and has everything else the public has come to expect from a state-of-the-art voice assistant.

 In the fall of 2015, we went to Kickstarter and Indiegogo to see if there was a market for our idea.
 We raised $193,000 USD and turned Mycroft from a project into a company.
 We fulfilled all crowdfunding orders in July of 2017 – putting Mark I units in the hands of 1,500 backers.
 Between these two dates, we’ve progressed rapidly, growing our team from 9 to 20, and have watched voice transform from a niche technology into the next big thing.

-Our first crowdfunging campaign sold an advance prototype, Mark I. Still an open source, open hardware voice assistant, it was targeted at the makers and hackers.
-Mark II is for all consumers, flexible, customizable, open, and privacy focused; something the current technologies don’t offer.
+Our first crowdfunding campaign sold an advance prototype, Mark I. Still an open source, open hardware voice assistant, it was targeted at the makers and hackers.
+Mark II is for all consumers, flexible, customizable, open, and privacy-focused; something the current technologies don’t offer.